adamistheanswer/ATKPIX/content/posts/2017-11-11--3D-Scanning-Using-Microsoft-Kinect-V1/index.md

 ### Scanning with the kinect

-The Kinect mk1 turned out to be a really capable 3D scanner when paired with the Kinect SDK and Skanect, especially when considering it was released in Nov 2010 and you can pick one up for the price of a few beers 🍺
+The Kinect mk1 turned out to be a really capable 3D scanner when paired with the Kinect SDK and Skanect, considering it was released in Nov 2010 and you can pick one up for the price of a few beers 🍺

 It's a two person task, to get a scan using the kinect to work out and you'll need to have a few trial runs to get the hang of it.
 My first attempts resulted in completely mangled models!